marked42/learning-notes/css/css.md

 1. second argument is `none`, function returns empty string
 1. `counter()` applies to _innermost_ counter with specified name on target element, and transform that counter value to a appropriate representation following rules by [Counter Style Spec](https://drafts.csswg.org/css-counter-styles-3/#generate-a-counter).
-1. `counters()` applies to _nested_ counter with specified name on target element, transform each counter value to appropriate representation, then concat them with specified `<string>` argument, innermost counter value is on the right, outermost counter is on the left.
+1. `counters()` applies to _nested_ counter with specified name on target element, transform each counter value to appropriate representation, then concatenate them with specified `<string>` argument, innermost counter value is on the right, outermost counter is on the left.

-Reference

 ### Counter Processing Order